luisobo/StateMachine/README.md

 * Dynamically added methods to trigger events in the instances of your classes
 * Methods to query if an object is in a certain state (isActive, isPending, etc)
 * Methods to query wheter an event will trigger a valid transition or not (canActive, canSuspend, etc)
-* Transition callbacks (only support for 'before' transition for the moment).
-Execute arbitrary code when a certain transition occurs.
+* Transition callbacks.
+Execute arbitrary code before and after a transition occurs.

 ## Installation
 _WIP_ (please, read: You figure it out, and then you tell me)